pallet-attic/pallet-crates/README.md

 ## Usage

-The simplest way to use these crates is to make your project depend on the `complete` artifact (or `standalone` if you want a single jar).
+The simplest way to use these crates is to make your project depend on the `pallet-crates-complete` artifact (or `pallet-crates-standalone` if you want a single jar).

-Alternatively you can depend on the individual crates that you use.
+In order to get fine grained dependency control, you can depend on the individual crates that you use.

 ## Support